WGLQ

-WGLQ (97.1 FM) is a commercial radio station serving the central portion of Michigan's Upper Peninsula.
-The station studios and offices are located on Ludington Avenue in Escanaba, Michigan.
-The station airs a Top 40 (CHR) format.
+WGLQ (97.1 FM) is a Hot AC radio station licensed to Escanaba, Michigan, with a power output of 100,000 watts, covering the greater Central Upper Peninsula of Michigan.
+The station is owned by Armada Media Corporation, through licensee AMC Partners Escanaba, LLC, doing business as the Radio Results Network and broadcasts from studios on Ludington Street in Escanaba.

+The station is branded as 97.1 WGLQ with a Hot Adult Contemporary format.
+The station may be better known as Magic 97, a moniker used for most of its existence as a Top 40 (CHR) station.
+WGLQ is the Packers Radio Network for Delta County and surrounding areas.

 Programming

-The station originally started as a beautiful music station when it first went on-air in 1976 as WKZY.
-The station now primarily features Contemporary Hit Radio (CHR) / Top 40 programming.
-Current staff program hosts include: TJ Ryan, Susie Larson, Mindy Wills, Kent Bergstrom, and Tommy Kay.
+WGLQ has a Hot Adult Contemporary format, playing music from the 1990s to current top 40 artists.
+It is branded as The Magic of the Great Lakes, a nod to the station's previous Contemporary Hit Radio format as Magic 97.

+Personalities include TJ Ryan, Mindy Wills, Kent Bergstrom, and Tommy Kay.
+Nights and weekends consist syndicated music shows.
+Most hours begin with a Fox News Radio update, local news, and weather.

 Technical Details

 The WGLQ transmitter is co-located on the WJMN-TV tower which is located 30 miles north of Escanaba (approximately 5 miles south of Trenary, Michigan) along U.S. Highway 41.
 The transmitter broadcasts an analog signal at 100,000 watts effective radiated power which gives the station approximately 110 radial miles of coverage.
 The station can typically be heard as far south as Marinette, Wisconsin, as far north as L'Anse, Michigan, and as far east as Newberry, Michigan.

 The transmitter is located near the top of its mounting tower at 1,070 feet.
 The tower itself is built in a very geographically flat area; its height above average local terrain is the same.

 The station holds a commercial class C0 license with the Federal Communications Commission that is valid until October 1, 2028.